wenjingwang/quokar/docs/index.md

 We calculate the leverage statistics for each observation by using the relationship among quantile regression, elemental regression and OLS.
 To split the observations into elemental sets, we use the L1 simplex algorithm for estimating the L1-quantile estimator of  quantile regression.
 Based on the elemental sets and leverage statsitics from OLS regression, we calculate the leverage statistics for QR model.

-This Elmental Sets method performs better than robust distance method for diagnosing leverage points in previous `frame_distance` function in `quokar`.
-Robust distance method in `frame_distance` function only offer diagnostic for the whole data set while not for regressions on each quantile.
+This Elemental Sets method performs leverage diagnosis for regression models on each quantile.
+The previous idea of leverage diagnositc implemented in `frame_distance` function in `quokar` is based on robust distance of covariate.
+Robust distance of covariate is data oriented which is not insufficient for each quantile regression model.
+Comparing to this, the Elemental Set method is regression model oriented and more targeted for each quantile.

 This part of work can be found in [this](https://github.com/wenjingwang/quokar/pull/4) pull request.
 For now, this part still has to be merged with the master branch, to load the code in order to use the `high_leverage_qr`, do: